I Have Sloping Floors in My Home – Help!

-If the issue is the joists and posts in your crawlspace, there are a couple of possible DIY fixes.
+If the issue is the joists and posts in your crawl space, there are a couple of possible DIY fixes.
 You can try sistering the affected joist with a new one to improve stability.
-However, if the old joist is rotted and damp at all, or if it is infected with termites, you run the risk of these problems occurring in the new joist as well.
+However, if the old joist is rotted or damp at all, or if it is infected with termites, you run the risk of these problems occurring in the new joist as well.
 In some less severe cases, sistering the joist can work to stabilize the above floor.
 However, in many cases, it is a temporary solution that does not treat the underlying cause but only the symptoms.
-The better solution, if crawlspace beams and posts are the cause of the problem, is to have screw jacks installed.
+The better solution, if crawl space beams and posts are the cause of the problem, is to have screw jacks installed.

 What is the Best Solution for Sloping Floors?

 The best solution for your sloping floors is to contact the professional foundation repair team at Bay Area Underpinning.
 We will find the cause of your uneven floors and determine which of the following solutions is best: